shellemech/mwo-comp-api/README.md

 Visualiser for Mechwarrior Online competitive match data collected from the MWO API.

-Node.js app for intake, elasticsearch backend, Kibana front.
+Node.js app for intake, python for POSTs, elasticsearch backend, Kibana front.

 Live at http://mwoapi.mrbcleague.com/